rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/components.md

 original_id: components
 ---

-Reaction UI components use Blaze and React.
+Demand UI components use Blaze and React.

-## Reaction Components API
+## Demand Components API

 Most of the React components can be replaced or extended using our API.
-Learn more about our [Reaction Components API](components-api.md).
+Learn more about our [Demand Components API](components-api.md).

 ## Component Style Guide